jventura10/Ventura_Javier_CSC5_Summer2017/README.md

 Repository for Summer 2017 CSC 5 Class.
 This repository holds homework assignments, labs, projects, and classwork done in C++.

-Topics covered throughout the repository include:
+Topics covered throughout the repository and the course include:

 - Basic Syntax
 - Basic Variable and Data Types